pascalypperciel/coen-390/docs/setup-guides/setup-flask.md

 pip freeze > requirements.txt
 ```

-**Run tests?**: Please run the following command in the root directory.
-Executing that command in `/backend` will throw import errors.
+**Run tests?**: Please run the following command in the venv also.
 ```
 pytest
-pytest --cov=. # If you want a coverage report
+pytest --cov=.                              # If you want a coverage report pytest --cov=. --cov-report=term-missing    # If you want a coverage report + missing lines report
 ```